Kamala Harris: Foreign policy

 In April 2023, Harris visited Goddard Space Flight Center in Maryland with South Korean president Yoon Suk Yeol and agreed to work to strengthen the space alliance between the U.S. and South Korea.
-"We renew our commitment to strengthen our cooperation in the next frontier of our expanding alliance, and of course that is space," Harris said at a joint news conference with Yoon.
+"We renew our commitment to strengthen our cooperation in the next frontier of our expanding alliance, and of course that is space", Harris said at a joint news conference with Yoon.

 In November 2023, Harris pledged that the Biden administration would place no conditions on U.S. aid to Israel in its war with Hamas in Gaza.
-In March 2024, she criticized Israel's actions during the Gaza war, saying, "Given the immense scale of suffering in Gaza, there must be an immediate ceasefire for at least the next six weeks...This will get the hostages out and get a significant amount of aid in."
+In March 2024, she said: "Given the immense scale of suffering in Gaza, there must be an immediate ceasefire for at least the next six weeks...This will get the hostages out and get a significant amount of aid in."

 2024 presidential election

 Vice-presidential campaign

 In April 2023, President Biden initially announced his reelection campaign, with Harris widely expected to remain his running mate.
 After the Democratic primaries, the pair became the party's presumptive nominees in the 2024 presidential election.
 Concerns about Biden's age and health persisted throughout Biden's first term, with renewed scrutiny after his performance in the first presidential debate, on June 27.